(All fields required)

 Virginia A. Miraldi Utz, MD

-is a pediatric ophthalmologist who works closely with faculty within the Ophthalmology and Visual Science Research Department and Department of Human Genetics.
+is a pediatric ophthalmologist who works closely with faculty within the Ophthalmology and Visual Science Research Department and Division of Human Genetics.
 Her research interests are in nosology of ophthalmic genetic disorders and syndromes including retinal dystrophies and mitochondrial disorders.

 Assistant Professor, UC Department of Ophthalmology